 The West Carson Residential Planned Development (WC RPD) Zone is established designated, consistent with Section 22.18, Residential Planned Development (RPD) in Title 22, to allow flexibility in design and development of residential properties.
-The intent is to promote residential amenities beyond those expected under conventional single-family development, to achieve greater flexibility in design, to encourage well-planned neighborhoods through creative and imaginative planning as a unit, and to provide for appropriate use of land to accommodate that is sufficiently unique in its physical characteristics or other circumstances of the land to warrant special methods of development.
+The intent is to promote residential amenities beyond those expected under conventional single family_development, te achieve greater flexibility in design, to encourage well-planned neighborhoods through creative and imaginative planning-as a unit, and te provide for appropriate use of land to accommodate that is sufficiently-unique in its physical characteristics or other circumstances of the land to warrant special methods of development.
 Please refer to Figure 2.5 for areas designated as WC RPD Zone.

-- a.
-Development Potential Summary

-- \\ Total Developable Area: 5 acres

-- "" Residential: 88 dwelling units
+- Total Developable Area: 5 acres - "" Residential: 88 dwelling units